kaizen-ai/kaizenflow/market_data/data_pipeline_architecture.md

 - For this reason, this class supports all these different ways of providing data

-- IM Client has a fixed semantic of the interval (I believe [a, b])
+- `ImClient` has a fixed semantic of the interval (I believe [a, b])
-- MarketData adapts
+- `MarketData` adapts the fixed semantic to multiple ones

 # Handling timezone

-- you specify what timezone you want in MarketData and MarketData guarantees that all timestamps are in the right TZ
+- `ImClient` always uses UTC as output
+- `MarketData` adapts to the desired timezone